 Varden Conservation Area

-A gift from veterinarian Dr. Mead Shaffer, the 430-acre Varden Conservation Area is located in Wayne County.
-This land was a magnanimous gift in an area that was once a remote section of the state, which is now beginning to feel the pressure of development.
-It will be protected and used for future generations as a respite from daily life.
+A gift from veterinarian Dr. Mead Shaffer, the 444-acre Varden Conservation Area is in Wayne County.
+This magnanimous gift is in an area that was once a remote section of the state, which is now beginning to feel the pressure of development.
+The land will be protected and used for future generations as a respite from daily life.
 Varden is a place to learn about Pennsylvania’s wonderful natural history.
 The property is managed by Promised Land State Park, which is in Pike County.

 "Environmental education always has been a primary concern of mine.
 I trust this land will allow present and future generations to observe and study the diverse ecology found in the Varden Conservation Area." - Dr. Shaffer

 Seasons and Hours: The park is open every day of the year, sunrise to sunset.
 Day use areas close at dusk.
 Contact the Promised Land State Park office for facility seasons and hours.